dylan7474/closestPlane/README.md

 # ClosestPlane

 Track the aircraft nearest to your configured location using ADS-B data from a dump1090 server.
-The program opens a simple SDL2 window showing flight details and sounds an alert when a plane comes within 5 km.
+The program opens a simple SDL2 window showing flight details and sounds a rising-tone siren when a plane comes within 5 km.

 The application expects the dump1090 server's data feed to be available on port 8080.